Home of Romanian Orthodox heads of church, Bucharest Patriarchal Ensemble is located on Dealul Mitropoliei (Mitropoly

-According to the 17th century’s customs, the seat of legislative power was placed in the middle of a religious complex for 2 reasons.
+According to 17th century’s customs, legislative power seat was placed in the middle of a religious complex for 2 reasons.

 First, the Metropolitan was by law the boyars’ president, the only citizens with the right to vote.

 And second, by tradition the Metropolitan could not leave his residence.

-So they transformed some of the monks’ cells into the building of the princely divan, where they held the legislative sessions.
+So they transformed some of monks’ cells into the princely divan building, where they held the legislative sessions.

 The plate on Patriarchal Palace’s certifies that on January 24, 1859, within this building, the electoral assembly elected Al. I. Cuza as Prince of Wallachia this way achieving the union.

 The palace served as seat of successive Romanian legislatures: